 Editing CSV and TSV files as tables

 GoLand lets you edit delimited text files (CSV, TSV, and other delimiter-separated formats) as tables.
-The table editor is available if the following conditions are satisfied:
+The data editor is available if the following conditions are satisfied:

 The bundled Database Tools and SQL plugin is enabled.
 For more information, see Managing plugins.